FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 > It matters because [GraphQL specification](https://graphql.org/) allows building robust Application Programming
 > Interface and make it easier to build full stack applications from scratch while offering great flexibility in
 > interfacing with the data.
 > But the main idea here is that the `GraphQL` way of representing data is a natural fit to database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  systems
-> which are natively `graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s`, such as Neo4j.
+> which are natively `graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s`, such as Neo4j.
 >

 ### 3. RDF graphs or Labeled Property graphs, which has the upper hand?

 Sometimes, nothing beats a diagram to drive forward the strengths and the weaknesses of technical stacks.
-In the diagram presented in figure 4, which provides an overview of the specifications and standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s available to support the knowledge graph, two things strike the keen reader:
+In the diagram presented in figure 4, which provides an overview of the specifications and standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s available to support the knowledge graph, two things strike the keen reader:

-1. RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graphs technology is backed by a large number of W3C standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s for the **semantic web**.
+1. RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graphs technology is backed by a large number of W3C standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s for the **semantic web**.
     >- W3C RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)
     >- WC3 RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)S(URL_TO_INSERT_RECORD https://www.w3.org/TR/rdf-schema/)
     >- W3C OWL(URL_TO_INSERT_RECORD http://www.w3.org/TR/owl-overview/)